mnshankar/civics/README.md

 # civics
 US Naturalization Test Flash Cards.
-Because.. ignorance is not cool!
+Because.. ignorance is not cool :-)

 This Laravel 5+ package provides an easy drop-in package to help you brush up on your (US) civic knowledge.